Hello again! Two posts in one week! Can you believe it? Yep, I’m definitely on Spring Break. 😉

 Part 6 – Confronting Attitudes

-Part 7 – Off to School
+Part 7 – Off to School…Or is it Homeschool?

 Part 8 – Homeschooling Tips